 Residents in Tamarac will soon see new bus shelters popping up all over town.
-Shelters have been long overdue in our city and new ones will be installed starting in December thanks to the city securing a federal grant.
+Shelters have been long overdue in our city, and new ones will be installed starting in December, thanks to the city securing a federal grant.

 The bus shelters will be installed in two phases.
-The first phase will provide 16 shelters (plus one bench and trash can because of limited space) and the second will provide 10 at a later date.
+The first phase will provide 16 shelters (plus one bench and trash can because of limited space), and the second will provide 10 at a later date.
 The locations were based on ridership at each location and availability of right-of-way.

-One of the stipulations, was that the grant program required a 20 percent match in local and/or in-kind funds.
-The city provided these through installation costs of the shelters including city staff time.
+One of the stipulations was that the grant program required a 20 percent match in local and/or in-kind funds.
+The city provided these through installation costs of the shelters, including city staff time.

 The shelter being used is stone colored and is called the Kaleidoscope Transit Passenger Shelter.
-One of the features is that it has a solar collector of top for LED lighting inside.
+One of the features is that it has a solar collector on top for LED lighting inside.
 This will provide safety and comfort for residents in the early morning hours and at night.